z0th/gentoo-periodic/readme.txt

 overview of system status.

 Q: Why is there no config file?
-A: There will be.
-I'm almost done the process of porting the runner script and the various modules over to a format that reads a config file!

-something that did more than just loo
+A: There will be.... and now there is!